 — Wolf Von Eckardt

-But the story has not always been about imposing buildings.
+DCPL championed the preservation of many iconic downtown landmarks, such as the Keith-Albee (Riggs) Building, the Colorado Building, Red Lion Row, and the Greyhound Bus Station.
+But the story has not always been about imposing landmarks.
 Thanks to Don’t Tear It Down/DCPL’s sponsorship of historic district nominations, many small neighborhood buildings stand protected, symbols of the early development strengths that created them.
 In 1987, in conjunction with the Metropolitan Planning and Housing Association, DCPL initiated the Joint Project on Preserving Small Buildings Downtown.
 This led to a proposal for the creation of a Downtown Historic Preservation District.
-One important aspect of this proposal was a provision to allow for the transfer of development rights to sites outside the historic district.
-A modified version of the original proposal was passed by the Zoning Commission.
+One important aspect of this effort was the adoption by the zoning commission of a new rule to allow for the transfer of development rights to sites outside the historic district.